neubau-kompass-AG/doctrine-log-bundle/README.md

 Above example will only log for the `$name` property.

 If you want to log all but skip one property.
-Then use strategy `include_all` and in the property use annotation `@Exclude` to skip that property.
+Then use strategy `include_all` and in the property use attribute `#[Exclude]` to skip that property.

 ```php
 // src/Entity/User.php